 1. Uricosuric agents: to decrease uric acid in the kidneys - Benzbromarone (ex-US) and Zurampic.

 Benzbromarone is not approved in the US and was withdrawn from European markets in 2003 due to serious hepatotoxicity including fulminant or fatal liver injury.
 It is also a strong inhibitor of CYP2C9, which would cause undesired drug-drug interactions.
-However, it has been marketed in more than 20 countries including Japan, Germany, Brazil, China and New Zealand for past 40 years due to the lack of good uricosuric agents in the world.
+However, it has been marketed in more than 20 countries including Japan, Germany, Brazil, China, and New Zealand for the past 40 years due to the lack of good uricosuric agents in the world.

 Zurampic has fateful side effects with a boxed warning for risks of acute renal failure.
 The major adverse cardiovascular events of Zurampic have been observed in clinical trials; Zurampic has other undesired side effects.